Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 Bismuth quadruple regimen: 500 mg 4 times daily, in combination with standard-dose proton pump inhibitor twice daily, metronidazole 250 mg 4 times daily or 500 mg 3 or 4 times daily, and either bismuth subcitrate 120 to 300 mg 4 times daily or bismuth subsalicylate 300 mg 4 times daily; continue regimen for 10 to 14 days.

-Malaria, uncomplicated, treatment (off-label use): Oral: 250 mg 4 times daily for 7 days with quinine sulfate.
-Note: Quinine sulfate duration is region specific; consult CDC for current recommendations (CDC 2013).
+Malaria, treatment, uncomplicated (alternative agent) (off-label use): Oral: 250 mg 4 times daily for 7 days with quinine sulfate (quinine sulfate duration is region specific).
+Note: If used for Plasmodium vivax or Plasmodium ovale, use in combination with primaquine (CDC 2020).

 Early syphilis (primary or secondary infection): 500 mg 4 times daily for 14 days.